Dann Gallucci

 After the breakup of The Murder City Devils, Gallucci returned to Modest Mouse full-time from 2001 to 2005, co-writing and playing on the band's fourth full-length album, Good News for People Who Love Bad News, released by Epic on April 6, 2004.
 In addition to guitar, Gallucci played mellotron, keyboards, piano, glockenspiel, drum loops, timpani, and percussion.
 The first two singles from the album were "Float On" and "Ocean Breathes Salty," both of which debuted on American radio stations in the first half of 2004.
+According to Isaac Brock, Gallucci wrote the rhythm guitar part to "Float On."

 The album was released to widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 83, indicating "universal acclaim".
 Tiny Mix Tapes gave the album five out of five stars, saying, "Ultimately, what makes Good News so successful is that it retains the melancholy mood of past works, while at the same time adding depth and maturity."
 Spin gave it an A and said it was "Half expansive, burnished radio-rock, half swampy Delta hoodoo-hollerin' that reeks of Brock's Southern sojourn."
 Filter gave it a score of 92% and said that it would soon be "one of the best albums of 2004".
 Billboard gave it a favorable review and called it "a daring yet accessible disc".
 The New York Times also gave it a favorable review and called it "the best Modest Mouse album yet."
 It was Planet Sound's #1 Album of 2004.
 It was also nominated for a Grammy in 2005 for Best Alternative Album.
 The album was certified Platinum by the RIAA in August 2004.
 As of March 19, 2007, it had sold 1,509,675 copies in the United States.

 In 2003, Gallucci formed the band A Gun Called Tension with Sean Reveron of The Beta Band, Exodus 77, and The Free Association.
 A mix of dancehall, hip hop, reggae and punk, the band released a self-titled album on Cold Crush in 2003.

 Gallucci left Modest Mouse in 2005 to pursue a career in audio engineering and production.
 Graduating from The Conservatory of Recording Arts and Sciences in Phoenix, AZ in 2007, he spent a year and a half working at Seattle's Avast!
 Studios, where he assisted producer Phil Ek on several records.
 In addition, he worked on releases by the bands Triumph of Lethargy and Past Lives.
 In order to round out his audio engineering skills, Gallucci began touring as a live sound engineer.
 In 2008, he worked as monitor engineer for M.I.A., and from 2009 to 2011 he worked as front of house engineer for Cold War Kids, Miike Snow, The xx, and Warpaint.